sasadov/payday/README.md

 Entry point to the system is the API Gateway.
 API Gateway is responsible for authentication and authorisation of customers and forwarding customer requests to related microservices.
 Microservices are registered Service Discovery automatically as service starts.
 API Gateway consults Service Discovery Service to get ready microservice endpoints.
 Endpoints are served to gateway using Load Balancing strategies.
 Relational database is used for persistence.
+JWT support added to Spring Security by implementing new servlet filter, Spring Security Authentication and Authentication Providers.
+Initial authentication is carried out by providing credentials via HTTP Basic Authorization header.
+Later authentication and authorisation are provided using JWT token in HTTP Bearer Authentication header.

 ![Architecture](https://user-images.githubusercontent.com/10387661/73612003-4aad3b80-4601-11ea-913b-ca046969e295.png)

 ## Technologies

 Solution is a Java application.
-Spring Boot, Spring Security, Spring Eureka Service Discovery, Hystrix, Ribbon, JPA, Hibernate and PostgreSql are the main frameworks, modules and applications which are the main building blocks of the system.
+Spring Boot, Spring Security, JWT, Spring Eureka Service Discovery, Hystrix, Ribbon, JPA, Hibernate and PostgreSql are the main frameworks, modules and applications which are the main building blocks of the system.
 As a build and package management tool
 Maven has been used.
 Docker is the containerization platform of solution.